hitokiri-mata/katacoda-courses/kubernetes-pipelines/sonarqube/step5-options.md

 Along with the growing language support is a [rich ecosystem of 70+ plugins](https://docs.sonarqube.org/display/PLUG/Plugin+Library) driven by the SonarSource community.

-SonarQube and its community of plugins teaches all of us to [become better engineers](https://en.wikipedia.org/wiki/List_of_software_bugs).
+SonarQube and its community of plugins teach all of us to [become better engineers](https://en.wikipedia.org/wiki/List_of_software_bugs).
 Consider contributing to these open source efforts or [join the SonarSource team](https://www.sonarsource.com/company/jobs/).